Luke Smith (rugby league): Canterbury-Bankstown Bulldogs

-In Round 11 2025, Smith made his NRL debut for the Bulldogs against the Sydney Roosters.
+In Round 11 2025, Smith made his NRL debut for Canterbury against the Sydney Roosters.
 Coming off the bench in a 24–20 win at Accor Stadium.

 London Broncos

-On 10 November 2025 it was reported that he had signed for London Broncos in the RFL Championship on a 1-year deal.
+On 10 November 2025 it was reported that he had signed for the London Broncos in the RFL Championship on a one-year deal.

+In 2026 Smith broke the record for the most tries by a London Broncos forward in a season.
+He has scored 23 tries as of 3 August 2026.

+Perth Bears

+On 3 December 2025 it was announced that Smith would join the Perth Bears ahead of the 2027 NRL season.
+He signed a two-year deal with the Western Australian expansion club.